japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 processAllAvailable(): Unit
 ----

-NOTE: `processAllAvailable` is a part of <<spark-sql-streaming-StreamingQuery.adoc#processAllAvailable, StreamingQuery Contract>>.
+NOTE: `processAllAvailable` is a part of <<spark-sql-streaming-StreamingQuery.md#processAllAvailable, StreamingQuery Contract>>.

 `processAllAvailable` reports the <<streamDeathCause, StreamingQueryException>> if reported (and returns immediately).